jido/decimalsense128/README.md

 Subnormal numbers
 -----------------

-Equivalent to 128-bit integers (ignoring the sign bit) from _0_ to _999,999,999,999,999_;
+Equivalent to 128-bit integers (ignoring the sign bit) from _0_ to _9,999,999,999,999,999_;

 Their exponent is _-8177_; the mantissa encodes numbers between 0.0 and 1.0 with a lower precision (between 1 and 19 significant digits.)

 Alternative Format
 ==================

 This is intended for easy conversion between decimalsense numbers and decimal representation on platforms without 128 bit number support.
 This alternative format is _not_ monotonic but the uniqueness of number representation is preserved.

 ~~~
-shhhhhhh hhhhhhhh hhhhhhhh hhhhhhhh
+shhhhhhh hhhhhhhh hhhhhhhh hhhhhhhh hhhhhhhh hhhhhhhh hhhhhhhh hhhhhhhh
-llllllll llllllll lleeeeee eeeeeeee
+llllllll llllllll llllllll llllllll llllllll llllllll lleeeeee eeeeeeee
 ~~~

 **Word 1:**